preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 The Related Documents tab
 --------------------------
 If Omnia Document Managament is installed in the current tenant, editors of controlled documents can relate a published document to a process.
 It's then up to the Process Owner to decide to make the document available at the process in the Process viewer, or not.
-Another way of doing this is that Process Editors can relate published controlled documents to the process.
+Another way of doing this is that Process Authors can relate published controlled documents to the process.

 Any related document is listed on this tab.
 To relate a new document, click the button.